 The North Carolina State Board of Elections provides all political committees with the appropriate reporting forms to be used in compliance with the Campaign Finance Reporting Act.
 To access all required North Carolina Campaign Reporting Forms click here.
 The State Board of Elections has also created campaign finance software.
 To download the campaign finance reporting software, click here.

 All candidates for elective office in North Carolina are required to file organizational forms with the appropriate board of elections, within 10 days of one of the following actions, whichever comes first: 1) Receiving contributions or making expenditures for elective office, 2) Filing a Notice of Candidacy with the local board of elections, or 3) Making a public statement of the intent to run for elective office.

 All committees organizing over the $1,000 threshold are required to file campaign finance reports per the reporting schedule.
 Political Action and Referendum Committees are also subject to campaign finance laws and reporting.

 Click here to access committee packets for new candidates.

 As you begin the process of campaign finance reporting, you may have questions that require simple clarification or a more detailed response.
 The answers to most procedural questions can be found in documentation and instructions that are accessible by clicking on the following links:

-If your questions remain unanswered after referring to the sources above, please contact the Elections Compliance Specialist by completing the brief survey below.
-You will receive an automatic reply and follow up.
+If you still have questions, after referring to the resources above, please contact the Elections Compliance Specialist by clicking the link below.